command-tab/awesome-n64-development/README.md

 * [UltraCIC-II](https://github.com/perkinsb1024/UltraCIC-II) - Code to recreate CIC chips on an ATTiny25/45
 * [UltraCIC-III](https://github.com/ManCloud/UltraCIC-III) - Code for a replacement CIC chip on an ATTiny25/45/85
 * [UltraPIF](https://github.com/jago85/UltraPIF_Hardware) - A replacement for the PIF chip that enables a region-free console
+* [Zelda 64: Recompiled](https://github.com/mr-wiseguy/zelda64recomp) - Statically recompiles Majora's Mask (and soon Ocarina of Time) into a native port with many new features and enhancements

 ### Guides and Reference